Café Juliet

 Café Juliet was open for a few months and started gaining more customers, so they would like to build a website that revolves around their existing brand while addressing their customers’ needs.

-Create a responsive website that allows customers to easily access Café Juliet’s menu and learn more about the café’s atmosphere.
+Create a responsive website that allows customers to easily access Café Juliet’s menu and learn more about the business.

 What did I do to improve the café’s digital presence?

-• analyzed research insights to create user personas and moodboards and guide the digital interface and design decisions
+- analyzed research insights to create user personas and moodboards to guide the digital interface and design decisions

-• made the café’s menu directly accessible in 1 click to customers compared to several searching through images and other sites
+- made the café’s menu directly accessible in a single click to customers compared to constant searching through images and other sites

-Before designing the website, I conducted a competitive analysis on different café websites on Staten Island to understand common patterns and usability issues.
+Before designing the website, I conducted a competitive analysis on different café websites on Staten Island to understand common patterns and usability issues and discovered important points to keep in mind:

 Additionally, here’s some insight I gained after conducting surveys with overall coffee shop customers:

-• strengthening the café’s online presence will help attract new customers
+- strengthening the café's online presence and visual media will help attract new customers

 Impacts, constraints, and growth